angieliu4/SwarmTheHorde/README.md

 ##### *Dependencies:*
 Need to install Processing!
-[Processing Page](https://processing.org/)
+[Processing Page](https://processing.org/) Once installed, download entire respository.
+Go to the "src" folder, click on any file ending in .pde.
+If it says "move file or keep in folder?" click "keep".
+Once the files are open, click the run button in the upper left hand corner.

 ##### *Phase Three Progress:*
 Added functioning UI, restart function (still a little buggy), ability to quit game